maple-leafs2023/finalProjectSWE2023/README.md

 # Repo Goal
-### The goal of this repo is to keep all of the code for our project.
+### The goal of this repository is to keep all of the code for our project.
 # Tech Stack
 ### Django, React, nginx, DynamoDB, ec2
 # Build Instructions